Javascript is not enabled.

 • Reduced cost sharing for services and supplies for dialysis.

 Additionally, some plans offer advisers who monitor your care and medicine.
-If you have diabetes, a care coordinator may check your blood sugar, ensure that you follow your diet, get proper exercise, have the right prescriptions to prevent complications and schedule preventive services such as eye and foot exams.
+If you have diabetes, a care coordinator may track your blood sugar; make sure you follow your diet, get proper exercise and have the right prescriptions to prevent complications; and schedule preventive services such as eye and foot exams.

-Many of these plans also provide nonmedical benefits only available to people with chronic conditions, such as a prepaid flex card with a grocery allowance and meal, pest control and transportation benefits.
+Many of these plans also provide nonmedical benefits only available to people with chronic conditions, such as a prepaid flex card with a grocery allowance as well as meal, pest control and transportation benefits.

 Nearly a quarter of Medicare Advantage SNPs are chronic condition plans, according to the Commonwealth Fund.